Byzantine Emperors on Coins, AD 491-c.1118.

 Sellwood Type II 62.

 Sasanians minted broad, thin, silver drachms.
-Many survive in excellent condition.
+Very many survive in excellent condition.
 Gold is rare.
 Sasanian silver is many times as common as Sasanian copper which is often in poor condition.

 Had the reign of Heraclius ended in 628 (it actually ended in 641) he would be regarded as the most successful Byzantine emperor.
 However, Mohammed migrated from Mecca to Medina (then known as Yathrib, now in Saudi Arabia) in 622 which began the Moslem era.
 Arabs burst out the desert and conquered neighboring lands amazingly rapidly.
 Syria was invaded in 632 and in 638 Jerusalem was conquered.
 The Byzantine-Sassanian war had exhausted both combatants and left them unable to resist Arab expansion.
 By 637 the Arabs had conquered the Sasanian capitol and the treasury, pushing the remaining Sasanian warlords to the east where they were extinguished by 651.